julian-klode/lingolang/docs/abstract-interpreter.md

 ## Expressions
-The interpreter's function $\leadsto : Expr \times Store \to Permission \times (Variable, Permission) \times \text{set of } (Variable, Permission) \times Store$ (also called `VisitExpr` in the code) visits an expression in a store, yielding a new permission, an owner, a set of variables borrowed by the expression, and a new store.
-It takes care of abstractly interpreting the expression and checking the permissions.
+The function $\leadsto : Expr \times Store \to Permission \times (Variable, Permission) \times \text{set of } (Variable, Permission) \times Store$ (also called `VisitExpr` in the code)  abstractly interprets an expression in a store, checking permissions.
+It yields a new permission, an owner, a set of variables borrowed by the expression, and a new store.

 The types `Borrowed` and `Owner` are pairs of a variable name and a permission, as mentioned before.
 There is a special `NoOwner` value of type `Owner` that represents that no owner exists for a particular expression.

 The `Owner` vs `Borrowed` distinction is especially important with deferred function calls and the go statement.
 We will later see that the owner is the function (which may be a closure with a bound receiver), while any owners and dependencies of the arguments are forgotten.

-Since the code is a bit long too read, it makes sense to provide a short, and hopefully more readable abstraction of it.
-The function `VisitExpr` essentially becomes the relation .

 There also is a sister function, `VisitExprOwnerToDeps` which does not return a owner, but instead inserts the owner into the list of dependencies.
 This is helpful in places where the owner is not interesting (it is not used in the formal notation, but will be seen in some code excerpts later).

 In the following, we will look at the individual expressions and check how they evaluate.
-The rules are written similar to typing rules in "Types and Programming Languages" by Benjamin C. Pierce [@tapl].

 #### Identifier: `id`

-There are three cases of identifies:
+There are three cases of identifiers:

-1. `nil` evaluates to the `nil` permission, it was created just for `nil` literals, since nil literals can be assigned to any nilable value (\fref{sec:ass-nil}).
+1. `nil` evaluates to the `nil` permission, it was created just for `nil` literals, since nil literals can be assigned to any nilable value (compare \fref{sec:ass-nil}).
 2. `true` and `false` evaluate to the `om` permission, since they are just primitive values.
-They could just as well evaluate to any other (readable) base permission, but `om` is the strongest one, so to speak.
+They could just as well evaluate to any other (readable) base permission, but `om` has all bits set, making it the "strongest" one.
 3. Any other identifier $id$ evaluates to the effective permission $e$ in the store.
 The effective permission in the store is replaced with an unusable one (converted to `n`), and the owner becomes $(id, e)$.
 The owner can later be released when the variable is no longer needed.